‘Nothing can fill the void ’: Boulder reels from mass shooting as suspect is charged

 Authorities said they began making plans for the funeral of the fallen officer, Talley, whose body was draped in an American flag and escorted to the coroner’s office Monday night by hundreds of officers, their lights flashing.

-Talley once had a stable job in information technology that provided for his children and his wife, who educated their seven children in their Colorado home.
+Talley once had a stable job in information technology that provided for his children and his wife.
+The couple educated their seven children in their Colorado home.

 But in 2010, after one of his closest friends died in a DUI crash, he quit, left behind his master’s degree and enrolled in the police academy at age 40, according to his friends and family.